joelfiddes/cv-markdown/index.md

 `Field`
 Establishment of field monitoring tools, deployment of sensors/ stations.

-Scientific expedition planning and leading.
+Scientific expedition planning and leadership.

 Impact of climate change in mountain regions and implications for development activities/ communities.